Sosrobahu: Usages

-In the 1980s, a construction company, PT Hutama Karya, was granted a contract to build a highway above Jalan A. Yani. and to build a flyover between Cawang and Tanjung Priok in 1987.
-Tjokorda had the idea of initially erecting the concrete pier shafts and then building the poured concrete pier heads in the centre lane, parallel to the existing roadway, and then raising and turning the pier heads 90 degrees into place.
+In the 1980s, during the construction of an elevated toll project above Jalan A. Yani. between Cawang and Tanjung Priok, Tjokorda had the idea of initially erecting the concrete pier shafts and then building the poured concrete pier heads in the centre lane, parallel to the existing roadway, and then raising and turning the pier heads 90 degrees into place.
 Though the pier heads weigh approximately 480 tonnes each.

 On 27 July 1988, at 22:00 GMT+7, a 440-tonne concrete was moved using a hydraulic pump that was pressurized to 78 kgf/cm² (7.6 MPa).
 The pier head, despite a lack of iron supports, was lifted and placed on top of the pier shaft.
 The longest stretch of overpass built using this technique is in Metro Manila, Philippines, at the Metro Manila Skyway.
 In the Philippines, 298 supports have been erected, while in Kuala Lumpur, the figure is 135.

 Naming and patent

-In November 1989, President Soeharto of Indonesia gave it the name Sosrobahu.
-The name was taken from a character in the Ramayana, and derives from Old Javanese for 'thousand shoulders'.
+In November 1989, President Soeharto of Indonesia gave the name Sosrobahu.
+The name was taken from a character in the Ramayana, and means 'thousand shoulders' in Old Javanese.
 The Indonesian patent was granted in 1995, while the Japanese patent was granted in 1992.
-The technology has also been exported to the Philippines, Malaysia, Thailand, and Singapore.
+The technology has also been used in projects in the Philippines, Malaysia, Thailand, and Singapore.